 Deion Sanders explains why Tom Brady, not Joe Montana, is the GOAT

-Sanders reveals why he now views Brady, not Montana, as the GOAT originally appeared on NBC Sports Boston
+Sanders reveals why he now views Brady, not Montana, as the GOAT originally appeared on NBC Sports Bayarea

 Deion Sanders knows how good Joe Montana was for the San Francisco 49ers.